Pacific Southwest, Region 9: Superfund

 Removing drums, highly contaminated soil, contaminated structures, sumps, debris, and asbestos waste, and fencing and paving the Site have reduced the potential of exposure to contaminated materials at the Lorentz Barrel & Drum Co.
 Site.
 Contaminated groundwater is being treated while the cleanup of remaining soil contamination is ongoing.

 The U.S. EPA conducts a review every five years to assess the effectiveness of a current Site remedy and to evaluate the protectiveness of that remedy to human health and the environment.
 The first five-year review report was prepared by the EPA in September 2000.
 The second Five-Year Review report was prepared by EPA in September 2005.
 EPA published the site institutional controls monitoring plan (ICMP) in 2008, and conducted soil gas sampling in the last quarter of 2007 to evaluate the effectiveness of the soil vapor extraction system.
 EPA updated the site conceptual model in 2009 and conducted the third Five-Year Review report in 2010.
-EPA and the PRPs have begun the Focused Feasibility Study in 2011 to update the remedies.
+EPA and the PRPs began the Focused Feasibility Study in 2011 to update the remedies.
+A fourth Five-Year Review, completed in 2015, found the remedies to be protective of human health and the environment.

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

 There are 11 PRPs associated with this Site.
 A contact person for the PRPs is available in the "Contacts" section of this web page.

 Documents and Reports